NCAS-CMS/cfa-conventions/source/cfa.md

   padded with missing values.

-* Fragments that have no external files nor exist in the parent file are indicated by a missing value.
-If there is a trailing dimension then it must be padded with missing values.
+* Fragments that have no external files nor exist in the parent file are indicated by a missing value in conjunction with a missing value in the corresponding location of the `file` variable.
+If there is a trailing dimension then it must be padded with missing values for both variables.

 * If the fragment is in the parent file then the address is the variable name, otherwise addresses are dependent on the format of